inksnowhailong/vscode-plugin/packageRun/README.md

      {
        "label": "Open xxx",
        "script": "node xxx.js",
-       //You can specify the execution directory, otherwise the execution directory will be where you use shift+R,
+       //You can specify the execution directory, otherwise the execution directory will be the location where you trigger the shortcut key,
        // If specified as the keyword package, it will be executed in the directory where the nearest package.josn is located "path":"D:/xxxx/"
      }